What are code components

 Code components are a type of solution components, which means they can be included in a solution file and installed in different environments.
 More information: Package and distribute extensions using solutions.

 You add code components by including them in a solution and then import it into Common Data Service.
 Once the components are in Common Data Service, system administrators and system customizers can configure fields, subgrids, views, and dashboard subgrids to use in place of default components.
-You can also add these code components in canvas apps.
+You can add these code components to both model-driven and canvas apps.

 Code components consist of three elements: